SriyanAnuruddha/simple-student-management-system/README.md

 # simple-student-management-system

-This web-based Student Management System, which automates all the manual aspects of the conventional way of managing student records.
-Its friendly WEB UI allow users to handle students in a convenient, efficient, and simplified manner.
-The system has a REST API to manage the resources in the backend. and provide full CRUD functinality.
+This web-based Student Management System, which automates all the manual aspects of the conventional way of managing student records.this website have simple WEB UI allow users to handle student details in a convenient, efficient, and simplified manner.
+The system has a REST API to manage the resources in the backend.

 ***
+### Available Functionalities ###
+- add student details
+- remove student details
+- update student details
+- search for specific student deails

 ### Tech Stack ###
 - HTML